Basic Dope Sheet Operation

 The center of scaling is the cursor position.

 The Graph Editor can be scaled in the same way.

 Scroll through the timeline

-Horizontal scrolling of the timeline can be operated with the slider at the bottom or by [Shift] + [mouse wheel], or by [middle mouse click (click on the wheel)] + [drag] to scroll horizontally and vertically at the same time.
+Horizontal scrolling of the timeline can be performed using the slider at the bottom or by [Shift] + [mouse wheel], and horizontal and vertical scrolling of the timeline can be performed by [middle mouse click (click on the wheel)] + [drag].

-It is useful in combination with the timeline zooming in and out performed by [Alt] + [Mouse Wheel].
+This is useful in combination with the timeline expanding/reducing performed by [Alt] + [mouse wheel].

 Separate parameters by folder